-The only realistic alternative to the proposed request is to maintain the status quo.
+The only realistic alternative to the proposed request is to maintain the status quo and keep the need as identified in the Proposed 2017 SMFP.
 As stated previously, including a need determination for an additional fixed MRI scanner for Lincoln County will most likely result in no CON applicant being approved to add an MRI scanner.